pegasystems/pega-helm-charts/docs/Deploying-Pega-on-GKE.md

 orchestrate a deployment in a GKE cluster you create for the deployment using the following stepped tasks:

-1. Prepare your local system using [Prepare a local Linux system – 45 minutes](docs/prepping-local-system-runbook-linux.md) – install required applications and configuration files.
+1. Prepare your local system using [Preparing your local Linux system – 45 minutes](https://github.com/pegasystems/pega-helm-charts/blob/master/docs/prepping-local-system-runbook-linux.md) – install required applications and configuration files.

 2. [Prepare your GKE resources – 45 minutes](#prepare-your-resources--45-minutes) – Create a GKE cluster and a Postgres database in an SQL instance in your Google Cloud Platform (GPC) account.